 Loan Analysts often have training in vocational schools, related on-the-job experience, or an associate's degree.

 Loan Analysts usually need one or two years of training involving both on-the-job experience and informal training with experienced workers.
 A recognized apprenticeship program may be associated with this occupation.

 Loan Analysts may benefit from understanding of specialized subject areas, such as customer and personal service, administrative, or computers and electronics knowledge.

 The list below shows several areas in which most Loan Analysts might want to build proficiency, ranked by importance.

 Loan Analysts must develop a particular set of abilities to perform their job well.
 Abilities are individual capacities that influence a person's information processing, sensory perception, motor coordination, and physical strength or endurance.
 Individuals may naturally have certain abilities without explicit training, but most abilities can be sharpened somewhat through practice.

-For example, Loan Analysts need abilities such as oral comprehension, written comprehension, and speech clarity in order to perform their job at a high level.
+For example, Loan Analysts need abilities such as oral comprehension, written comprehension, and oral expression in order to perform their job at a high level.
 The list below shows several important abilities for Loan Analysts, ranked by their relative importance.

 Skills are developed capacities that enable people to function effectively in real-world settings.
 Unlike abilities, skills are typically easier to build through practice and experience.
 Skills influence effectiveness in areas such as learning, working with others, design, troubleshooting, and more.